-Spry Evolutions was conceived and is currently led by design engineer Charles Macdonald, who has worked around the world in different motorsport and vehicle engineering disciplines.
-In addition to his commitments with race car manufacturer Riley Technologies near Charlotte, NC, he is always thinking of new ways to apply the technologies & techniques, he has spent years perfecting.
-Motorsport design engineering requires innovation to be reliable, light & unique while maintaining tight deadlines.
-Spry Evo provides a platform to accomplish this within or beyond motorsport interests.
+Spry Evolutions was conceived as a way for design engineer Charles Macdonald to evolve projects to be lighter, cheaper, and stronger.
+He has worked around the world in different motorsport and vehicle engineering disciplines.
+In addition to his current commitments in the aerospace industry of south Florida, Charles is always thinking of new ways to apply the technologies & techniques, he has spent years perfecting.
+Design engineering is a unique discipline, where innovation alone is not enough.
+Demands also include reliability, cost, and aesthetics, while maintaining tight deadlines.

 At the Rutgers University College of Engineering, Charles achieved his Bachelor's of Science in mechanical engineering with an aerospace focus.
 In '97-98, he was part of formula SAE teams that competed in the annual collegiate Formula SAE competition.